Patient surveys for quality management? A definite YES!

-In the healthcare sector, the use of surveys provides valuable information about the service quality of hospitals.
-However, experts differ in viewpoint about the added value and frequency of patient interviews for quality management.
+In the healthcare sector, regular surveys provide valuable on the quality of service provided by hospitals.
+However, the experts differ in terms of the the added value and frequency of surveys

 For any upcoming planned hospital stay, most patients consciously opt for a particular healthcare facility, based on careful research, their physician’s advice and information from friends and relatives.
 While requirements and needs do vary greatly from patient to patient, there is one common deciding factor for a choice of hospital – a high patient satisfaction.